kmlbgn/kips-draft/README.md

-This readme explain how to submit
+This readme explain how to submit.